 What are my legal rights?

-The Data Protection Act 1998 gives you rights about how organisations handle information about you.
+The Data Protection Legislation 2018 gives you rights about how organisations handle information about you.
+More detail about your rights on the following page.

 Elective home education